chemosim-lab/ProLIF/README.rst

 Description
 -----------

-ProLIF (*Protein-Ligand Interaction Fingerprints*) is a tool designed to generate interaction fingerprints for protein-ligand and protein-protein interactions extracted from molecular dynamics trajectories and docking simulations.
-It also supports DNA-ligand, DNA-protein and DNA-DNA interactions.
+ProLIF (*Protein-Ligand Interaction Fingerprints*) is a tool designed to generate interaction fingerprints for complexes made of ligands, protein, DNA or RNA molecules extracted from molecular dynamics trajectories, docking simulations and experimental structures.

 You can try it out prior to any installation on `Binder <https://mybinder.org/v2/gh/chemosim-lab/ProLIF/HEAD?filepath=docs%2Fnotebooks>`_.